ArianMathai/Volatility3-GUI/README.md

 ### Tests

 Everything related to testing.
-Communicates with backend and frontend.
+Communicates with backend.

 ### Volatility3